Skip to main content

 Every organization needs to have security measures and policies in place to safeguard its data.

 An information security policy brings together all of the policies, procedures, and technology that protect your company’s data in one document.
 This guide will help you create an Information Security Policy for your organization.
-We suggest that you work with your applicable internal team to assist with development of the policy.
-See below for the sections you should include when creating your firm’s policy.

 Please note that policies set some parameters for decision-making but leave room for flexibility.
 They show the “why” behind an action.
 Procedures, on the other hand, explain the “how.”
 They provide step-by-step instructions for specific routine tasks.
 They may even include a checklist or process steps to follow.

-Key Elements #
+Key Elements

 Information Security Policies typically include: